SOBotics/Belisarius/README.md

  The question/answer body is run through the following filters:

  - TextRemoved; 80% or more of the body must have been removed and then it must have a Jaro Winkler score of less than 0.6
  - BlacklistedWords; certain words are appended to posts.
-The bot holds a seperate file for questions and answers.
+The bot holds a separate file for questions and answers.
 Both hold a list of keywords to watch out
  - CodeRemoved; the bot watches out for all code being removed
  - FewUniqueCharacters; the body must either be 30 plus characters long and have less than 7 unique characters or be 100 characters plus and have less than 16 unique characters
  - RepeatedWords; this is when an edit is made were all the body is replaced with repeated words.
 The bot will output if only 5 or less unique words are found